The Archbishop’s Palace

-The most famous occupant was the all-powerful Cardinal Wolsey.
-It was in this room of the Palace that he would have held his last frantic meetings in 1530 to try and extricate himself from his failure to secure Henry VIII a divorce from Catherine of Aragon.
-Equally, the nature of the room’s function makes it a reasonable supposition that Charles Ӏ would have met his advisers here and, following his capture in Southwell, his arrest was formalised here.
-Certainly, the Palace is his first place of final imprisonment.
+The Palace's most famous occupant is Cardinal Wolsey.
+It was in the State Chamber of the Great Hall that he would have held his last frantic meetings in 1530 to try and extricate himself from his failure to secure Henry VIII a divorce from Catherine of Aragon.
+Equally, the room’s function makes it a reasonable supposition that Charles Ӏ would have met his advisers here and, following his capture in Southwell, his arrest was formalised here.
+Certainly, the Palace was his first place of final imprisonment.

 Flexible Interpretation within the State Chamber engages and informs visitors.
+The Heritage Lottery Fund has provided a raft of text panels, leaflets and electronic soundscapes to take you through the building.
 The gardens outside provide an excellent educational resource for visitors and school groups alike with regular events and activities.

 9.00am to 5.00pm daily.
 It is advisable to check the closure notices before setting off on your journey as the venue may be used for chargeable events or private hire.

 The Archbishop's Palace is fully accessible.
 The pathway has been widened for wheelchair access, and a lift installed.